Biology meets technology.

 Highlights include CNN and Popular Science.

-The post In the news: Michigan Engineering experts July 25-29 appeared first on Engineering Research News.
+The post In the news: Michigan Engineering experts July 25-29 appeared first on Michigan Engineering News.

 Highlights include The New York Times and National Geographic.

-The post In the news: Michigan Engineering experts July 18-22 appeared first on Engineering Research News.
+The post In the news: Michigan Engineering experts July 18-22 appeared first on Michigan Engineering News.

 The new computer model accurately predicts the behavior of millions of microbial communities from hundreds of experiments, an advance toward precision medicine.